vrindbhatu/Data-Cleaning-in-SQL/README.md

 As you can see in the above image that all the missing values for the column propertyAddress is being filled.

+Query 3:  For the third query I have splitted propertyAddress and OwnerAddress into address, city and state colume.

+Ouput for the resulted query: